-TIM: I started playing violin when I was 3 ½ in the Suzuki program.
+TIM: I started playing the violin when I was 3 ½ in the Suzuki program.
 I played classically in orchestras and took private lessons through high school, and received a performance degree from UW-Oshkosh.
-I did it because I was good at it, and I had put in so much time but I never felt the true passion for what I was playing until I discovered an outlet in bluegrass and alternative music when I went to Chicken Town music festival in Iowa a few summers before I graduated college.
+I did it because I was good at it, and I had put in so much time but I never felt the true passion for what I was playing until I discovered an outlet in bluegrass and alternative music when I went to the Chicken Town music festival in Iowa a few summers before I graduated college.

 TIM: I like to play original music of all genres.
 The more creative control I am given, the more I enjoy myself.

 TIM: For the longest time I wanted to be a professional baseball player.
-I was really into playing ball, and following the Milwaukee Brewers.
+I was really into playing ball and following the Milwaukee Brewers.
 It became clear in high school that my athletic talents were going to keep me from that dream.

 TIM: I do play fiddle in all of the bands.
 For the most part, music pays 75% of my bills, depending on the season.
 I have a few 1099 side jobs where I am my own boss to cover expenses if I’m not playing enough gigs or have a few too many exposure gigs.

 TIM: I have one main band; Feed the Dog, which I make very clear with other projects that it takes precedence.
 I keep a personal schedule that is shared with Feed the Dog so gigs do not get double booked.
 As far as arrangements, I have no idea.
 A lot of what I play is improvisational, but I have a good memory for structure.
-When I was little in the Suzuki method, everything was learned by ear, and memory.
+When I was little in the Suzuki method, everything was learned by ear and memory.
 I had to play every song I had learned in the books once a week to stay fresh.
 I guess that early mental practice has shaped the way I learn and retain information.

 TIM: I play roughly 160 – 180 shows a year.
 A lot of them are in the midwest, but I also get hired to play tours across the country.
-I’ve played anywhere from New York, to Seattle, Wisconsin to Texas, and Costa Rica
+I’ve played anywhere from New York to Seattle, Wisconsin to Texas, and Costa Rica

 TIM: I founded the band in 2015.
-We all have a goal to make this our #1 project, and to financially sustain ourselves with the band.
+We all have a goal to make this our #1 project and to financially sustain ourselves with the band.
 The sky’s the limit!

 TIM: We have a new album coming out soon.
 You can hear some samples on Sound Cloud

 TIM: I had a really fun time playing with Twiddle.
-They are a pretty well known Jam band throughout the world.
-I sat in with them to a crowd in the thousands in Costa Rica, and then again to a sold out show at the Majestic in Madison I also really cherish my time sitting in with Dave Simonett.
+They are a pretty well-known Jam band throughout the world.
+I sat in with them to a crowd in the thousands in Costa Rica, and then again to a sold-out show at the Majestic in Madison I also really cherish my time sitting in with Dave Simonett.
 Trampled by Turtles was the first bluegrass band I ever got into and when I first started playing “live” I never imagined being a peer on the stage with him I’ve played with him in Menasha, Wi, and out in Oregon at the Northwest String Summit.

 TIM: This question changes all the time, and usually with what direction I want to take my band.
-Right now, it would be awesome to collaborate with Wood Brothers, Greensky Bluegrass, Trampled by Turtles, String Cheese Incident, Railroad Earth… Not only because I love their music, It would bring more attention to my band Feed the Dog and help us grow.
+Right now, it would be awesome to collaborate with Wood Brothers, Greensky Bluegrass, Trampled by Turtles, String Cheese Incident, Railroad Earth… Not only because I love their music, but It would also bring more attention to my band Feed the Dog and help us grow.